 Students explore social work roles, values and skills for practice with individuals and families, addressing concepts that underlie practice, including oppression and diversity.
 They begin developing interviewing and assessment skills.

-Prerequisite: SWRK 200 and prior or concurrent enrollment in SWRK 324 and SWRK 325.
+Prerequisite: SWRK 200 and prior or concurrent enrollment in SWRK 324 and SWRK 325, or consent of department chair.

 Offered: Fall, Spring.